 1. What do you want to get out of the app?
 If you want to learn to meditate, an app like Mindfulness.com or Headspace might be a great fit.
 A tool and technique-focused app like Noom Mood might be your best bet if you want to develop healthier habits.
 If you want to start regular therapy sessions, choose a platform with a combination of therapy services and in-app self-reflection features, like Brightside.

 1. What is the cost of the app?
 Budget is an important part of the discussion when it comes to mental health care.
 Determine how much you can afford to pay and whether or not your insurance will cover the service.
+If you are looking for a more traditional therapy approach, consider online counseling that accepts insurance.
 If the app has a free trial, use the free days to explore whether or not an app is right for you.

 1. What have other people found to be helpful about this app?
 Read reviews and talk to friends and family to find out what they like and don’t like about mental health apps they’ve used.
 If you’re already working with a therapist, ask them what mental health apps they recommend.